AngelBou/MarvelChars/README.md

 | MarvelCharsUITests | testing     | http://localhost:8000       |   |

-Note: I have a testing server in http://localhost:8000 for running development and testing environments that mirror some the calls.
+Note: I have a testing server in http://localhost:8000 for running development and testing environments that mirror some of the calls to the server.

 To change  server url, change value of key marvelServerURL in:
 - Supporting Files/Config_PROD.plist